RichardBzar/RichardBzar.github.io/essays/A-Change-In-Variable.md

 labels:
   - Programming
   - Javascript
+summary: "My essay about my experience with Javascript"
 ---
 ## Background
 When I first took computer science courses, I had no previous experience in computer programming, as I never had any previous encounters with any computer IDE's,